-Our audit procedures among others included:
+Our audit procedures among others included: Evaluating the design and operating effectiveness assessment of the impact of adopting NZ IFRS 15

-- · Evaluating the design and operating effectiveness of the key controls over the integrity, accuracy and completeness of the sales information provided to the Group by individual franchisees. - Evaluating and challenging Management assessment of the impact of adopting NZ IFRS 15 including: - Identification of the contracts with customers; - Identification of the performance obligations in the contracts with customers; - Determination of the transaction price; - Allocation of the transaction price to each performance obligation; and - Recognition of revenue when each performance obligation has been satisfied. - Reviewing a sample of franchise and master licencing agreements to ensure Management's conclusions with regards to the adoption of NZ IFRS 15 are in line with our understanding. - Testing Management's calculation of the contract liability relating to franchise and master licencing revenue as a result of the adoption of NZ IFRS 15. - Agreeing the percentage of sales due from the Group's individual franchisees as royalties and advertising fees to the relevant franchisee agreement on a sample basis. - Testing the mathematical accuracy of the royalties and advertising fee calculation undertaken by Management on a sample basis. - Evaluating the disclosures made in Note 4 of the Group's consolidated financial statements relating to the adoption of NZ IFRS 15. - Evaluating the disclosures made in Note 5 in the Group's consolidated financial statements relating to the Group's material categories of revenue.
+- of the key controls over the integrity, accuracy and completeness of the sales information - provided to the Group by individual franchisees.
+Evaluating and challenging Management

+- Identification of the contracts with customers; including: - Identification of the performance obligations in the contracts with customers; - Determination of the transaction price; Allocation of the transaction price to each - performance obligation; and Recognition of revenue when each performance - obligation has been satisfied.

+Reviewing a sample of franchise and master licencing agreements to ensure Management's conclusions with regards to the adoption of NZ IFRS 15 are in line with our understanding.

+Testing Management's calculation of the contract liability relating to franchise and master licencing revenue as a result of the adoption of NZ IFRS 15.

+Agreeing the percentage of sales due from the Group's individual franchisees as royalties and advertising fees to the relevant franchisee agreement on a sample basis.

+Testing the mathematical accuracy of the royalties and advertising fee calculation undertaken by Management on a sample basis.

+Evaluating the disclosures made in Note 4 of the Group's consolidated financial statements relating to the adoption of NZ IFRS 15.

+Evaluating the disclosures made in Note 5 in the Group's consolidated financial statements relating to the Group's material categories of revenue.